DMedina559/minecraft/worlds/resh/README.md

 If on Mobile, after clicking on the desired files tap the 3 dot menu in the top corner and press Download.

-# Resh Village: From Humble Beginnings to Bustling AdventureFrom humble beginnings to breathtaking wonder
+# Resh Village: From Humble Beginnings to Bustling Adventure

 Resh Village has blossomed alongside my own skills.
 Years of dedication have transformed this once-rough world into a masterpiece that surpasses anything I could have imagined.